 The 2016 F3: Frankly Film Fest received 685 submissions from 39 different countries.
 Of those 685 films, 50 were chosen to screen during the weekend festival.
 There were awards given for "Best Short", "Best Feature", "Best Student Film", and "Best of Fest".

 Since F3: Frankly Film Fest started as a showcase student filmmakers, there is a reduced entry fee for current students who provide proof of enrollment.
-To be fair to all filmmakers and to avoid improper usages of the reduced student fee entries, we require those using the student entry fee to confirm their status as a student either with a copy of their current student identification, current transcripts, or a letter from the school on school letterhead with contact information for the person writing the letter.
+To be fair to all filmmakers and to avoid improper usages of the reduced fee student entries, we require those using the student entry fee to confirm their status as a student either with a copy of their current dated student identification, current transcripts, or a letter from the school on school letterhead with contact information for the person writing the letter.
 All student submissions will be verified before being placed in consideration and forwarded on to our panel of judges.
-Only current students are eligible for the student short category.
-Submissions entered in the student short category who do not provide proof of being a current student will be removed from competition.
-Submissions removed can be resubmitted with either the information needed for verification or with the full submission fee.
+Only current students are eligible for the student reduced fee entries.
+Submissions entered using the student category who do not provide proof of being a current student will not be forwarded to our panel of judges and will be disqualified from competition.
+Submissions disqualified can be resubmitted with either the information needed for verification or with the full submission fee.

 In order to be fair to all filmmakers, no fee waivers will be granted.

 Prizes will be awarded for Best Non-Student Short, Best Student Short, Judges Choice, The Steve Turner Award, and Best of Fest.
 The awards are Lexan plaques.

 Rules & Terms

 We accept submissions via FilmFreeway.
 Payment is expected at the time of submission.
 Films will not be screened by our panel of judges for consideration without payment.
 No refunds will be issued for films submitted to F3: Frankly Film Festival.